acornsoftuk/xllify-demo/README.md

 # xllify-demo

-This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) by implementing some simple custom functions in Luau.
-The xllify service handles the build and packaging process.
+This repo demonstrates using the [xllify-build](https://github.com/marketplace/actions/xllify-build) action to package some simple custom functions into an .xll.

+The action handles the build and packaging process.
 An .xll file for Microsoft Excel on Windows is attached when a release is created in this repo.
 See https://xllify.com for more info.

 A good way to get started is to [fork this repo](https://github.com/acornsoftuk/xllify-demo/fork) (remember to enable actions in your fork.)